mbw-public/llm-session-archive/README.md

 - **Transient** — lost if the tool is updated, the model retired, or the service shut down

-This toolkit gives you plain markdown that you own  — permanently, can search with `grep` or `rg`, and open in any text editor or markdown previewer.
+This toolkit gives you plain markdown that you own — permanently readable, searchable with `grep` or `rg`, and openable in any text editor or markdown previewer.

 ## Requirements